Introduction to TDS for NRIs

 Sign up as a taxpayer

-Under ‘Statements / Form’ tab, select ‘Request for Form 13’
+Under the ‘Statements / Form’ tab, select ‘Request for Form 13’

 Form 13 would be displayed, and the appropriate details need to be filled up by the applicant